 Next is Close Grip Push Up.

 Knees and toes, arms are close to the sides, knock out twelve of those.

-Then we are going to go right into 10 Slingshots each side.
-Now we are going right into 10 Close Grip Push Ups all the way down to two as fast as possible.
+Then we are going to go right into 10 Slingshots on each side.
+Now we are going right into 10 Close Grip Push Ups to two as quickly as possible.

 That’s the end of the workout.

-When you are finished you can enter in a relay or some kind of a finisher, some kind of a conditioning thing for your boot camp people.
-Make sure it’s some kind of fun thing where you engage the group and you finish them off strong.
+When you are finished, you can enter in a relay or some finisher, some conditioning thing for your boot camp people.
+Make sure it’s some fun thing where you engage the group, and you finish them off strong.

 Forest Vance, MS, RKC, CPT